Fall New School Year

 Here are the Steps for Successful Time-Blocking

 - Print out the free template Time Blocking Sheets: I use a good card stock like this found here, that way your plan does not get lost in all the other papers.

-- In one color pen write down all of the appointments, meeting, school functions that you do not have control of the time.
-These are set time spaces that need to be filled in so you know where your free time is.
+- In one color pen write down all of the appointments, meetings, school functions that you do not have control of the time.
+These are set time-spaces that need to be filled in so you know where your free time is.

 - I have a big goal of decluttering our home and making home improvements.
 Each week I fill in my spaces with one small spot to declutter each week.
 I have written a post on how I keep the momentum with “Declutter One Small Area a Week” (free printable included in the printable library)